Stochastic Optimal Control with Measurable Coefficients and Applications: A measurable selection theorem in optimization

 \end{prop}} \paragraph{\textbf{Acknowledgments.}} The author is grateful to Andrzej Święch {and the Referee} for many helpful comments related to the content of the manuscript and to Fausto Gozzi and Giorgio Fabbri for discussions related to optimal advertising models with discontinuous coefficients.
-The author acknowledges support from DFG CRC/TRR 388 "Rough Analysis, Stochastic Dynamics and Related Fields", Project B05, by INdAM (Instituto Nazionale di Alta Matematica F. Severi) - GNAMPA (Gruppo Nazionale per l'Analisi Matematica, la Probabilità e le loro Applicazioni), and by the Italian Ministry of University and Research (MIUR), in the framework of PRIN projects 2017FKHBA8 001 (The Time-Space Evolution of Economic Activities: Mathematical Models and Empirical Applications) and 20223PNJ8K (Impact of the Human Activities on the Environment and Economic Decision Making in a Heterogeneous Setting: Mathematical Models and Policy Implications).
+The author acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – CRC/TRR 388 ``Rough Analysis, Stochastic Dynamics and Related Fields'' – Project ID 516748464, by INdAM (Instituto Nazionale di Alta Matematica F. Severi) - GNAMPA (Gruppo Nazionale per l'Analisi Matematica, la Probabilità e le loro Applicazioni), and by the Italian Ministry of University and Research (MIUR), in the framework of PRIN projects 2017FKHBA8 001 (The Time-Space Evolution of Economic Activities: Mathematical Models and Empirical Applications) and 20223PNJ8K (Impact of the Human Activities on the Environment and Economic Decision Making in a Heterogeneous Setting: Mathematical Models and Policy Implications).